zendesk/sample_wordpress_anychannel_integration/docs/index.md

 #### WordPress permalinks

-Because of the way the newer version of WordPress works and exposes its API, you need to, as the WP admin, go in and change from "plain" permalinks to "not plain" permalink.
+Because of the way the newer version of WordPress works and exposes its API, a WordPress admin must change "plain" permalinks to "not plain" in Preferences.
 If this is not done, the example code will not work.

-You do however need to change from default permalink.
-If you use "plain", the WordPress REST API doesn't work.
-It just returns 200 with no data.
+If you use the default "plain" permalink, the WordPress REST API just returns 200 with no data.
 See https://wordpress.stackexchange.com/questions/273144/can-i-use-rest-api-on-plain-permalink-format.

 So https://wordpress.org/wp-json/wp/v2/ would become https://wordpress.org/?rest_route=/wp/v2 to give you a more complete example.